davidje13/lean-qr/README.md

 });
 ```

-This will replace the image in `myTargetCanvas` with a copy of the current
+This will replace the image in `myTargetCanvas` (which must be a `canvas`
-code.
-The result is always at a scale of 1 pixel per module (the canvas
+element) with a copy of the current code.
+The result is always at a scale
-will be resized to the correct size automatically).
-To display this image
+of 1 pixel per module (the canvas will be resized to the correct size
-at a reasonable size, it is recommended that you use the following CSS:
+automatically).
+To display this image at a reasonable size, it is
+recommended that you use the following CSS:

 ```css
 .myTargetCanvas {